 Whether it’s the steam baths in Széchenyi, the heart warming bowls of Gulash or simply the beauty of its architecture, Budapest offers many reasons to visit come winter and its Christmas markets are one of them.

 Because in Budapest, Christmas feels the way it ought to.

-Though Hungary is becoming a land of craft beers and pop-up cafés, Vorosmarty square’s Christmas market remain resolutely traditional.
+Though Hungary is becoming a land of craft beers and pop-up cafés, Vorosmarty Square’s Christmas market remains resolutely traditional.
 Considered among the best Christmas markets in Europe ever since its opening 18 years ago, Vorosmarty Square’s rustic look creates the perfect atmosphere for the festive cheer.

 Traditional arts and crafts stalls sell everything from folk music instruments to handmade ceramics, and if you’d like to warm yourself up, the mulled wine and delicious Goulash taste even better in the winter wonderland like setting.

-There are other excellent Christmas markets you’ll find scattered around the city, but if you’re after a luxury experience, the Four Seasons Hotel Gresham Palace’s Winter forest-themed Christmas Market was made with you in mind.
+There are other excellent Christmas markets you’ll find scattered around the city, but if you’re after a luxury experience, the one at the Four Seasons Hotel Gresham Palace was made with you in mind.

 Found just off Zinyi street, the market’s stalls feature many local luxury brands including AGNESKOVACS, Chrissand, Banyatanya, Varga Crystal and Cinq Filles Budapest among others.

-Tallin’s Christmas Markets are the thing of magic and wonder.
-In fact, the whole of Tallin is.
+Tallinn’s Christmas markets are the thing of magic and wonder.
+In fact, the whole of Tallinn is.